pfcarnahan/KAPJS-libs/README.md

 SpriteLoader.init(sourceObject, targetObject, optionalCallback);
 ```

+**sourceObject** is an object containing the sprites.
+Each should be an object like the examples below.

+**targetObject** is the object where you want to store the loaded sprites.
+It should be an object.

+**optionalCallback** is an optional callback function that will be called when all sprites are loaded.

 **NOTE**: When using with my other modules, you need to init() them in the right order.
 See the main README for more information.

 ### Sprite Definition